Arthritis Treatment

 • Treatment sessions usually last 30 minutes

-Acupuncture and trigger point therapy are available here at GVH
+Acupuncture and trigger point therapy are available here at GVH.

-Call our receptionists for an appointment
+Call our friendly client service team for an appointment.

 Pain Relief and Anti-Inflammatory Medication